LuckyMadu/employee-management-frontend/README.md

 This will start the Next.js development server at [http://localhost:3000](http://localhost:3000).
 Any changes you make to the code will be automatically reloaded.

 You can start editing the page by modifying `src/app/page.tsx`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file

 ## Building